 Guston - Thinking Pink Part 2

 I could never understand what was so great about Philip Guston.
-When I’d see his work in museums or galleries, it was one painting at a time alongside other artists, never the whole package.
-I found them cartoonish, using the technique of a child and a mix of colors inspired by playing with food.
+Art my artist friends gushed, but when I’d see his work in museums or galleries, it was one painting at a time alongside other artists, never the whole package.
+I found them cartoonish, the technique of a child and a mix of colors inspired by playing with food.
 Always among those colors, sticky-looking soupy swirls of that putrid color pink.

-As part of my pursuit to get over my dislike of the color, I made a point to see the retrospective “Philip Guston Now” at the National Gallery in Washington D.C. this past summer.
-It was an eye-popping retrospective that covered his entire artistic journey, figurative to abstract and back, and his social justice activism.
+Seeking a cure for my dislike of the color, I took a dive into “Philip Guston Now”, a retrospective at the National Gallery in Washington D.C. this past summer.
+It was an eye-popping retrospective that covered his entire artistic journey, figurative to abstract and back, along with his social justice activism works.
 I was able to confront his pinks at close range, so much of it in his paintings that lambasted politicians, Klansmen and the war in Vietnam.
-It was stunning - attitude adjusted.
+It was stunning - my attitude adjusted.

 click on the right side of the image below to scroll left to right.